2015 Freshman Transition Coordinator Application

 - Ability to juggle multiple tasks with strict deadlines

-- An eye for the big picture and the small detail
+- An eye for both the big picture and small details

 - A willingness to support the team in all ways needed, including doing a fair amount of “grunt” work

-- Ability to deal effectively with different groups of people, including students, parents, faculty, staff, and alumni
+- Ability to deal effectively with different and diverse groups of people, including students, parents, faculty, staff, and alumni

 - Previous experience working with new students and/or major Stanford events preferred

-- Working knowledge of computer programs such as Word, Excel, Illustrator, Photoshop, InDesign, website maintenance (and/or the willingness and ability to learn an application)
+- Working knowledge of computer programs such as Word, Excel, Illustrator, Photoshop, InDesign, general website maintenance, and/or the willingness and ability to learn an application

-If you have questions about the Freshman Transition Coordinator positions, please contact Anna Stone, Student Programs Manager in Undergraduate Advising and Research, at email@example.com.
+If you have questions about the Freshman Transition Coordinator positions or the application process, please contact Anna Stone, Assistant Director of New Student Programs in UAR, at email@example.com.